Here’s the problem:

 What should charities issuing gift annuities in New York do?

 You have to look up the correct 1-life rate for each New York donor.
 If it is lower than the rate you would otherwise offer, you must then manually enter it into the software.

 Do you have an example of how to determine the proper NY rate for a particular donor?
 I want to make sure I’m doing it properly.

-New York now publishes rates quarterly, with the most recent quarter at the end of the NY Department of Financial Services PDF: https://www.dfs.ny.gov/system/files/documents/2021/10/gift3_2021_q4.pdf
+New York now publishes rates quarterly, with the most recent quarter at the beginning of the NY Department of Financial Services PDF available from the page below.
+To get the current rates, choose the Present Value of Immediate Annuities . . . link to open the PDF:

 NY maximum quarterly rates apply to gift annuities made during that quarter.
 However, if the rates for the new quarter have not yet been published, the rate from the preceding quarter may be used.
 Quarterly rates are typically published by the 10th day of each quarter, but the publication date varies.